Treatment - Biologics

 How do biologics work?

-In HS, biologics block tumor necrosis factor-alpha (TNF-α) or interleukin (IL).
+In HS, biologics block tumor necrosis factor-alpha (TNF-α) or various interleukins (IL).
 These blocked substances are secreted by the immune system and cause inflammation.5

 Biologic DMARDs used for HS are usually given by injection or intravenously (IV).